Day Square: Education

-The Patrick J. Kennedy Elementary School and its playground is situated at the northwest corner boundary of Day Square.
+The Patrick J. Kennedy Elementary School and its playground is situated at the northwestern corner boundary of Day Square.
 It is located at 343 Saratoga Street and is the only school within the Square's limits.

 Restaurants

 Day Square is home to the oldest Italian restaurant in Boston, Jeveli's Restaurant, which was established in 1924.
 The restaurant claims to serve on average over 250,000 people a year.
-Their menu features typical Italian-American cuisine including various types of pasta, barberque, and seafood.
+Their menu features typical Italian-American cuisine including various types of pasta, barbecue, and seafood.
 A short walk away, at 280 Bennington Street, is Spinelli's Function Facility, another Italian eatery, which offers dining and catering for special occasions and parties.
 Established in 1983, this location in Day Square is the original location of the dining facility, which now has a location in Lynnfield, Massachusetts.

 The Square also features establishments with other ethnic cuisine such as Chinese (Great Chef) and Latin American experiences such as the Salvadoran La Frontera and the Colombian La Chiva.